What to Expect Before, During, and After Wisdom Teeth Removal

 Sometimes, patients only need local anesthesia in which they are fully awake yet feel only pressure as opposed to wisdom teeth removal pain.
 For patients who feel overly anxious, the dentist can use sedation.
 With that, the patient is still awake but unaware of what is taking place.

 The third option is general anesthesia, which puts the patient to sleep while having the teeth removed.
 This last form of sedation comes with more significant risk.
 For that reason, dentists generally use it only for more challenging cases or on patients with low pain tolerance.

 After removing your wisdom teeth, the dentist sutures the holes at the site of the extraction.
 They then apply gauze over the stitched areas to promote blood clotting and faster healing.

 After Wisdom Tooth Removal

 For all wisdom teeth removals, it is essential that patients carefully follow the dentist’s instructions.
-That will prevent the stitches from becoming loose while promoting proper and fast healing.
+That will prevent the stitches from becoming loose while promoting proper and fast healing with some precautions.
 You will also be on a modified soft food diet during this healing period to keep you nourished and hydrated.
 On average, it takes between three and five days to heal fully, at which time the patient regains the normal function of the mouth.